apietrelli/myVCF/docs/install.rst

 You can download the :code:`python2.7` package from `Python project site <https://www.python.org/downloads/>`_

 Follow the installation process.
-By default Python2.7 will be installed in :code:`C:\Python27`
+By default Python2.7 will be installed in :code:`C:\Python27`.
+Please **DO NOT** modify the Python path and leave the default installation destination directory.

 .. warning:: Please download the **Python2.7** package **NOT** Python3.x